 In this section, we consider the revenue maximization problem (Problem 1) under the K-LT influence cascade model.
 We recall that our problem is NP-hard under the K-LT model (Theorem 2).
 However, we shall later illustrate that given an already-selected set of seed nodes, one can optimally partition these seed nodes among m campaigners in polynomial time such that the host's expected revenue is maximized.
-Using this result, we design a two-step approximation algorithm to solve our original revenue maximization problem with a theoretical performance guarantee of $\frac{1}{m}(1-\frac{1}{e})$.
+Therefore, we design a two-step heuristic technique to solve our original revenue maximization problem with a theoretical performance guarantee of $\frac{1}{m}(1-\frac{1}{e})$ , where m is the number of campaigners.

 Overview.
-In the first phase (Section V-A), the host optimistically assumes that it is possible to influence each user by a campaign that gives the maximum revenue to the host for that user.
-This is equivalent to assigning, for each user u, a revenue A_u which is the maximum of A{iu} values over all campaigners i.
+In the first phase (Section V-A), the host optimistically assumes that it is possible to influence each user by a campaign that gives the maximum revenue to the host for that user, considering all other campaigns.
+This is equivalent to assigning, for each user u, a revenue $A_u$ which is the maximum of $A{in}$ values over all campaigners i.
 Thus, the host identifies mk seed nodes assuming there is only one campaigner and with the objective that her expected revenue is maximized under this optimistic assumption.
-However, in reality, there are m campaigners, each with a seed-set of size k.
-Therefore, in the second step (Section V-B), the host partitions these already-selected mk seeds among m campaigners with the objective that her expected revenue is maximized under the multi-campaigner setting and considering the original revenue matrix.
+However, we recall that in reality, there are m campaigners, each with a seed-set of size k.
+Therefore, in the second step (Section V-B), the host partitions these already-selected mk seeds among m campaigners with the objective that her expected revenue is maximized under the actual multi-campaigner setting and considering the original revenue matrix.
 Below, we describe both these steps in details.
+For simplicity, we assume that the budget of seed-set size for each of the m campaigners is k.